WCRP-CMIP/cmip7-guidance/docs/CMIP7/Guidance_for_users.md

 ## 6. New to CMIP?

 First time using CMIP?
 Need a bit more help ?
-Check out these ressources:
+Check out these resources:

 * [Entry-Level Documentation][eld] (coming soon), put together by the [Fresh Eyes on CMIP][FeoC] group.
 * [List of tools for using climate data][tools].